 As human beings, we are capable of extraordinary things.
 We have the power to endure extreme physical and mental lengths while welcoming life’s most unexpected challenges, hardships, and check-ins.
 Sometimes life gets the best of us and then begins the long journey to rise up again.

 These huge and deep revolutionary life check-ins happens to every single living person – all 7.3 billion people on this planet, which most of us call an existential crisis.

-In this article, I’ll explain what an existential crisis is and what you can do if you face this crisis.
+In this article, I’ll explain what an existential crisis is and how to deal with an existential crisis to live happily again.